Granny Flats NZ 2026: New Building Consent Exemption Explained

 2. Lower building costs

-The new laws saves thousands in consent fees, making granny flats one of the most cost-effective ways to expand and add value to your property.
+The new laws saves $5,000 - $10,000 in consent fees, making granny flats one of the most cost-effective ways to expand and add value to your property.

 3. Add value to your property